-Bill Gatton College of Pharmacy students can simultaneously pursue a Masters of Business Administration (MBA) degree from the ETSU College of Business and Technology while completing the PharmD degree.
-The joint degree program is designed to provide students with a broader perspective on business that will strengthen graduates' ability to engage in pharmacy management within a variety of health care settings.
-The joint degree program is structured such that students can complete both degrees within a four-year period of time (see below for general curriculum structure of the program).
-Students complete MBA courses at specified points in the PharmD curriculum and during the summer following the first and second year of pharmacy school.
+Bill Gatton College of Pharmacy students can simultaneously pursue an MBA degree from the College of Business and Technology while completing the PharmD degree.
+The program is designed to provide students with a broader perspective on business that will strengthen a graduate's ability to engage in pharmacy management within a variety of health care settings.
+The joint degree program is structured such that students can complete both degrees within a four-year period of time (general curriculum structure below).
+Students complete MBA courses at specified points in the PharmD curriculum and during the summer following the second and third years of pharmacy school.